Skip to main content

 Precision Gravity: From the LHC to LISA

 The observation of gravitational waves by LIGO/VIRGO started a new era for astronomy.
-The discovery potential of this nascent field largely hinges upon the ability to make precise theoretical predictions.
-Reliable templates are critical for successful data analysis and interpretation of the signals.
-The goal of LHCtoLISA project is to push forward the frontiers of analytic understanding in gravitational dynamics through the Effective Field Theory framework.
-The novel formalism, that the PI and collaborators have developed, has been instrumental for the construction of the state-of-the-art gravitational wave template bank.
-The high-accuracy calculations the project will undertake will have enormous implications, from probing strongly interacting matter to enabling the discovery of exotic compact objects and putative ultralight particles in nature.
+The discovery potential of this nascent field largely hinges upon our ability to make precise theoretical predictions for the dynamics of binary compact objects in general relativity, Einstein’s theory of gravity.
+Reliable waveform templates are critical for successful data analysis and physical interpretation of the gravitational-wave signals.
+The goal of the LHCtoLISA project is to push forward the frontiers of analytic understanding in gravitational dynamics using ideas from particle physics, such as the Effective Field Theory framework combined with modern mathematical tools that are normally used to compute accurate predictions at colliders such as the LHC.
+The novel formalism that the PI and collaborators have developed, connecting ideas from scattering amplitudes to the study of the inspiral binary problem in gravity, has been instrumental for the construction of state-of-the-art gravitational-wave template banks.
+The high-accuracy calculations the project has undertaken will have enormous implications, from probing strongly interacting matter under unique conditions to enabling the discovery of exotic compact objects and putative ultralight particles in nature.

 1) We have used the effective field theory (EFT) approach to compute the conservative dynamics for binary systems to next-to-next-to-next-to-next-to leading order (NNNNLO) in the Post-Newtonian regime (4PN order).
 This is the state-of-the-art in PN theory.